-Ask the Problem Ladies, Fall 2010
+Ask the Problem Ladies: Spring/Summer 2012

-By Kay Gardiner and Ann Shayne
+by Kay Gardiner and Ann Shayne